 This issue is often caused when the boot.ini is missing or improperly configured.
 This issue often arises after a user has recently added or removed an operating system on the computer or added or removed hard disk drives in the computer.

-Make sure the line pointing to the operating system and its drive and partition is properly configured in the [boot loader] and [operating systems] section.
+Make sure the line pointing to the operating system and it's drive and partition is properly configured in the [boot loader] and [operating systems] section.
 Additional information about boot.ini can be found on document CH000492.

 Missing boot.ini file